Inazuma Raigorō: Early life and career

 In the top makuuchi division, he won 130 bouts and lost only 13 bouts, achieving a winning percentage of 90.9.

 Retirement from sumo

 After his retirement, he moved to Matsue but he returned to Tokyo in the Meiji period.
 He was known as a good calligrapher and a skilled writer, leaving behind him a lot of haiku.
 He died on March 29, 1877.
 His last words were "Lightning (Inazuma (稲妻)) is passing away in the wind and the autumn sky".
-He was burried in the graveyard of the Myoen-ji temple in Shibuya, Tokyo.
+He was buried in the graveyard of the Myoen-ji temple in Shibuya, Tokyo.
 A bronze statue of Inazuma was erected in front of the Inashiki Municipal Museum of History and Folklore.

 The sumo precepts

 Inazuma is credited to have wrote the "Sumo Precepts" (sumo kun, 相撲訓), a combination of teachings related to sumo that warned rikishi against coarse behavior and taught them how to cultivate their fighting spirit.
 These precepts include notions like the cardinal values of Sumo (wisdom, humanity and courage) and disciplinary advices (wrestlers are not to indulge in the vices of alcohol and gambling).
 The "Sumo Precepts" also give advices to wrestlers when in bouts (do not show mercy to your opponent, do not underestimate him, do not fear him, do not scheme against him and follow your breathing while observing the moves).